blazux/LLM-Lab/README.md

  - Feed forward : `ReLU`, `GeLU`, `Leaky ReLU`, `SiLU`, `SwiGLU`

 Then configure the size of the model :
- - Embedding (`d_model`) must be divisible by the number of attention heads
+ - Embedding size (`d_model`) must be divisible by the number of attention heads
- - If you use Grouped Query Attention : number of attention heads must be divisible by KV heads `n_kv_heads`
+ - If you use Grouped Query Attention : number of attention heads must be divisible by the number of KV heads `n_kv_heads`

-### Base training :
+## Base training :

 Configure the training :
  - Training steps : the higher the better